‘The Flash’ opens to $55 million, a step off the typical superhero pace

-Though a fair amount of money by normal standards, a sizable jump from DC’s last release, the “Shazam!” sequel, and enough for a first-place start, it’s also muted by superhero standards where $100 million debut weekends are almost commonplace.
+Though a fair amount of money by normal standards, a sizable jump from DC’s last release, the “Shazam!” sequel, and enough for a first place start, it’s also muted by superhero standards where $100 million debut weekends are almost commonplace.
+The weekend also saw Pixar get its worst three-day opening ever with a $29.5 million bow by “Elemental.”

 It was a crowded weekend at the multiplex overall.
-In addition to “The Flash” there was the new Pixar family film “Elemental” and the horror-comedy “The Blackening.”
+In addition to “The Flash” and “Elemental,” the horror-comedy “The Blackening” also opened wide.
 The only big win was Wes Anderson’s starry “Asteroid City” which earned $720,000 from just six theaters and the distinction of having the highest per-theater average ($132,211) since the start of the pandemic.

 The studio’s leadership remained bullish on releasing their $200 million movie, however, confident in its quality and importance to future DC Studios storylines.
 The movie introduces the multiverse, which allowed for the return of Michael Keaton’s Batman in a movie that also had Ben Affleck’s Batman.